sachin19183/sachin19183.github.io/_posts/system/2026-03-29-building-thesilentwarrior.md

 * Pages rendered
 * Everything looked fine

 As i kept on adding post on different topics at random which included gcp, ml, llm etc, i noticed that there was no proper way of navigating through the posts as it was a sequence sorted via dates mentioned in the filename and not the topics.
-So, I tried to organize it.
+I needed the structure around topics not dates.

 ---